 Living and Working in France With or Without a Work Visa

-If you are dreaming of an adventure-filled new life kicking about Europe, before booking that open-ended return ticket to glamorous Paris, there are some things you should know unless you want to wind up back home, broke and disappointed a few short months later.
+Suppose you dream of an adventure-filled new life kicking about Europe before booking that open-ended return ticket to glamorous Paris.
+In that case, there are some things you should know unless you want to wind up back home, broke and disappointed a few short months later.

-France currently has working holiday agreements whereby Canadian, Australian and New Zealander citizens aged between 18 and 30 years can undertake paid employment for up to one year.
+France currently has working holiday agreements whereby Canadian, Australian, and New Zealander citizens aged between 18 and 30 can undertake paid employment for up to one year.

 The options for American citizens, however, are a bit more complicated.